 Once you’re qualified and experience in digital, you can cherry-pick which sector you want to work in.
 Because (nearly) all sectors need digital marketing.
 FMCG?
 Why not.
 Bit of a fashionista?
 Sure.
 Got the travel bug?
 There’s a need for digital strategists in a range of weird and wonderful sectors.

-The learning never ends & the fun never stops
+The learning never ends and the fun never stops

 You can enjoy long-term job prospects